micahnichols/pyRANN/README.md

                 key_str='reduced_database_epa')
 ```

-full_database.html

-This plot is interactive.
-Hover over a datapoint to show the global simulation number, local simulation number, and local id for that particular atom.
-Click a legend entry to toggle between hide/show for that particular dump file.

-<iframe src="_static/full_database.html" height="1000px" width="100%" style="border:none;"></iframe>

-reduced_database.html

-This plot is interactive.
-Hover over a datapoint to show the global simulation number, local simulation number, and local id for that particular atom.
-Click a legend entry to toggle between hide/show for that particular dump file.

-<iframe src="_static/reduced_database.html" height="1000px" width="100%" style="border:none;"></iframe>

-full_database_epa.html

-This plot is interactive.
-Hover over a datapoint to show the global simulation number, local simulation number, local id, and energy/atom for that particular atom.
-There is a dual slider at the bottom left of the page.
-Adjusting this slider will remove atoms with energies outside of the slider range.

-<iframe src="_static/full_database_epa.html" height="1000px" width="100%" style="border:none;"></iframe>

-reduced_database_epa.html

-This plot is interactive.
-Hover over a datapoint to show the global simulation number, local simulation number, local id, and energy/atom for that particular atom.
-There is a dual slider at the bottom left of the page.
-Adjusting this slider will remove atoms with energies outside of the slider range.

-<iframe src="_static/reduced_database_epa.html" height="1000px" width="100%" style="border:none;"></iframe>

 To reprduce the same plots on the same database using MTP descriptors, only lines 5 and 10 need to change.

 ```python